sophismay/react-todo-list-starter/README.md

 Try this is a simple [React](https://facebook.github.io/react/), [Webpack](http://webpack.github.io/) and [Babel](https://babeljs.io/) application with nothing else in it.

+### Final Presentation Work
+The final work can be found on the [final](https://github.com/sophismay/react-todo-list-starter/tree/final) branch

 ### What's in it?

 * Simple src/index.jsx and src/index.css (local module css).